DamianUduevbo/rate-my-dorm/README.md

-# Oasis Project ~ Full-Stack web app using ReactJS, React Router and Firebase backend
+# Full-Stack Web App Project from Oasis at NEU.

+A full-stack dorm review web app 'RateMyDorm' that uses ReactJS DOM and React Router, with Firebase as a backend.
+Very little CSS was used.

 # Getting Started with Create React App